 - Admissions Application

-- Official Transcripts (high school and college if applicable)
+- Official Transcript(s) with graduation date (high school and college if applicable)

 There are six admission programs each identified by the type of applicant seeking to enroll in academic courses.
 Each program is further distinguished by a set of admission requirements.
 Applicants are responsible for evaluating the appropriate admission program in which to seek admission and for completing all requirements.